cjacker/luatos-utils/README.md

 This project provide a set of utils and scripts to compile and generate the script.img for LuatOS with OpenLuat AIR101 / AIR103 Soc/Devboards.

 ## Usage
-- create 'luatos-app-src' dir, put lua sources and other resources into it.
+- create `luatos-app-src` dir, put lua sources and other resources into it.
 - run `gen-script-img [air101|air103]` to generate script.img for air101 or air103.
 - run `flash-script-img [air101|air103] <script.img>` to program script.img to air101 or air103.